tlp1kor/cmake-make-bazel-training-basic/readme.md

-To Do: Compile two .c files in different directory
+To Do: Compile two .c files in different directory using Makefile

 Run the following command:
->  gcc -o hello main.c src/hello.c
+>  make

 To Test binary: